torero619/MSBA502/README.md

 ## Sprint 6 (06 NOV - 15 NOV)

 ### Basic Deliverables
+* Perform 10 stand ups
-* Perform a Retrospective and Steps for Sprint 7
+* Perform a Kickoff and Retrospective and Steps for Sprint 7
 * Deliver Proof of Concept

 ## Sprint 7 (20 NOV - 29 NOV)

 ### Basic Deliverables
+* Perform 10 stand ups
-* Perform a Retrospective and Steps for Sprint 8
+* Perform a Kickoff and Retrospective and Steps for Sprint 8
 * Improve on Proof of Concept

 ### Stretch Goals